A new stroke treatment provides more hope for patients

 Her friend, Melissa Wiley, a nurse practitioner who worked in the ICU at Vanderbilt at the time, knew immediately that this was a stroke.
 Giglio has ulcerative colitis, which is now in remission, but at the time was flaring up.
 One of its risks, which Giglio didn’t know then, is stroke.

 Wiley called 911 and told EMTs to take her friend straight to Vanderbilt, bypassing a closer hospital.

 As a speech therapist, Giglio had learned what tPA was but had not heard of the new procedure.
-Now, about a year later, the only lasting effect from her stroke is gratitude for every day.
+About a year later, the only lasting effect from her stroke was gratitude for every day.

 “It all happened within a 2-hour period,” said Giglio, who was at the restaurant at about 1:30 p.m. when it all started and recovering in a hospital room with her parents at about 3:30 p.m. after the procedure.

 Her advice: “Don’t wait.”